-Dr Brian Shannan, Fife Council Lauren Nicholls, East Ayrshire Judith Craib, Highlands Rachel O'Neill, UoE
+Ellen Barklie, Midlothian Council Dr Brian Shannan, Fife Council Lauren Nicholls, East Ayrshire Judith Craib, Highlands Rachel will also carry out placement visits.

 You will be allocated a tutor appointed by the university who will arrange to visit your placement setting.
 This person is usually the same person for internal and external placement.